Jacobs-University/ICCV3_Salient_Object/README.md

 NOTE : Detectron2 is not originally for supported for Windows so it can give issues while installation.

 For Salient Object Detection - The train and test images can be found under SCAS_Dataset.
-For BASNet -
-For EGNet -
 In this repository you can also find Salinet Object Detection done with other methods such as:

 1. BASNet - Boundary-Aware Segmentation Network